chichonnade/chichonnade/README.md

 ### 👋🏻 Hi there
-I'm Hendrik, an Analytics Engineer with a background in Physics.
-Based in San Francisco I'm currently working with a team of medical and CS students abroad to apply generative AI to medical imaging.
+I’m Hendrik, an Analytics Engineer with a strong foundation in Physics, currently based in San Francisco.
+I’m collaborating with a team of medical and computer science students internationally to leverage generative AI in medical imaging.|

-### 🔭 Core Research Interests
+### 🔭 Research focus
-- **Anomaly detection on multivariate timeseries**
-LSTM autoencoders, Transformer autoencoders.
-- **Unsupervised learning**
-DDPM, LDM, VAE
-- **Unsupervised learning in 3D**
-DDPM with 3D UNet, ViT, DiT
+DDPMs with 3D Unets, Multivariate timeseries analysis using transformers

 ### Languages I use
 ![Python](https://img.shields.io/badge/-Python-000000?style=flat&logo=python)